Skip to main content

 note

-In the Privileges tab, the pre-populated row for All Users represents the PUBLIC role.
-Use the All Users row to grant privileges to the PUBLIC role.
+Use the pre-populated All Users row to grant privileges to the PUBLIC role.

 Revoking Privileges

-To revoke user and role privileges using the Dremio UI:
+To revoke user and role privileges, complete the following steps:

 1. Locate the desired object.